Diana al-Hadid: Work

 Much of Al-Hadid's sculpture is inspired by architecture, Surrealism, and painting.
 Al-Hadid notes architectural influences such as: the Sagrada Familia, a house built by Salvador Dali, the architectural theorist Christian Norberg-Schulz, as well as the intricacy and ornamentation found in Islamic and Gothic architecture.
 Painting influences for Al-Hadid include northern Renaissance painting, Mannerist painting, Pieter Bruegel, Cy Twombly, and the presence of floating figures.
 Figures have shown up in her later work; she notes: "Islamic belief forbids figuration, and it's something I want to address."

-Many of Al-Hadid's sculptures have narrative or mythological references, such as Scheherzade, Ariadne, and the Roman muse Gradiva from Wilhelm Jensen's 1961 Novella, who was also celebrated by the Surrealists.
+Many of Al-Hadid's sculptures have narrative or mythological references, such as Scheherzade, Ariadne, and Gradiva from Wilhelm Jensen's 1903 novella of the same name, who was also celebrated by the Surrealists.
 Al-Hadid states: "I was raised [...] in a culture that very much prizes storytelling and the oral tradition.
 My work is partially inspired by myths and folklore from both Western and Arabic cultures."

 Al-Hadid cites Judy Pfaff and David Altmejd as sculptural inspirations.

 In 2018, Al-Hadid had her first public art installation, entitled Delirious Matter, in Madison Square Park.
 The installation featured four sculptures placed around the park made of polymer gypsum and fiberglass.
 Delirious Matter was supported in part by an award from the National Endowment for the Arts.

 In 2019, Al-Hadid was commissioned by MTA Arts & Design to create a permanent installation of two murals in the mezzanine spaces at the 34th Street.
 The two murals, entitled The Arches of Old Penn Station and The Arc of Gradiva, were recognized by the CODAawards.